BSRohit20/AI-Driven-Guest-Experience-Personalization-System/README.md

-# 🏨 Hotel Feedback Sentiment Analyzer
+# 🏨 Hotel Managment system

 ## 🌟 Overview
 The **Hotel Feedback Sentiment Analyzer** is an advanced AI-powered tool for hotel management teams to analyze guest feedback efficiently.
 It provides sentiment analysis to classify feedback as **Positive**, **Negative**, or **Neutral**, and for negative feedback, identifies specific areas of concern.
 This tool enables hotels to address customer issues proactively and improve service quality.